codacy/chart/docs/configuration/integrations/bitbucket-server.md

     ![Bitbucket Server application link naming](images/bitbucket-server-link-naming.png)

-5. After creating the link, click **Edit** to add an incoming authentication.
+5. After creating the new application link, click **Edit** to add an incoming authentication.

 6. Fill in the fields of the incoming authentication: